 The National Archives (TNA) is the archive of the UK Government, and also the sector lead for archives across the UK.
 It preserves 1,000 years of British history, a big part of which includes the digital record of government today.

 Two key differentiators in our favor were the ability to provide highly effective search across the whole of the web archive, and our cloud computing expertise.
 This led to TNA awarding MirrorWeb the contract for web and social media archiving, and our first step was to collect and move the archive from the previous supplier.
-This data was stored on 72 2TB hard drives which meant we required two custom-built machines to connect the drives simultaneously and ingest the data - this was accomplished within two weeks.
-MirrorWeb’s capabilities have given TNA, for the first time, the ability to index the whole of the web archive, which has also significantly helped them improve searchability for users.
-A whole raft of digital content was able to be indexed by the search facility and offers users the ability to narrow their search to a particular site that was archived.
+This data was stored on 72 2TB hard drives, which meant we required two custom-built machines to connect the drives simultaneously and ingest the data.

+The data ingest was accomplished within two weeks.
+MirrorWeb’s capabilities have given TNA, for the first time, the ability to index the whole of their web archive, which has also significantly helped them improve searchability for users.
+A whole raft of digital content was able to be indexed by the search facility, and offers users the ability to narrow their search to a particular site that was archived.

-John Sheridan, Digital Director of The National Archives, said:
+John Sheridan, Digital Director